DVBProject/DVB-I-Reference-CSR/README.md

 DB_PASSWORD=dbpassword
 ```

-If a value is not defined in the .env-file, the default value is used
+If a value is not defined in the .env-file, the default value is used.
+Port and database name can usually use the defaul values but they can be configured if needed.

 ## API Module usage

 After cloning the repository, install the required node modules with the command `yarn install` in the api-directory.